CirclePeople/osu-list/README.md

 - Provide some (concise) details about your project.
 - Avoid using link shorteners when possible.
   - These are hard to moderate and deal with, hard links are appreciated (ex.
 A clean Discord invite link, a website, or a Git page for your bot)
   - Long links can be dealt with by using [reference style links](https://www.markdownguide.org/basic-syntax/).
 This helps people using the web editor to help  readability.
   - If you link to another project in the description that is already on this page, use a reference style link as well.
 - When using the GitHub web editor use `No wrap` option so it doesn't look terrible when editing long tables.

 ## Notice

-This document is released under the CC BY-SA 4.0 license. **Circle People is not affiliated with & does not endorse any projects listed above.**
-"osu!" and "ppy" are trademarks of ppy Pty Ltd. & are not affiliated with Circle People.
+This document is released under the CC BY-SA 4.0 license. "osu!" and "ppy" are trademarks of ppy Pty Ltd. & are not affiliated with Circle People.